kennethd/coursera-getdata-009-project/README.md

 activity, then calculating the mean to test the tidy dataset.

-This is completely extraneous to the stated assignment, I just happen to feel better when I have unit tests.
+This is completely extraneous to the stated assignment, I just happen to feel better when I have unit tests, and as I was working I began to wonder how to go about testing data tidying operations.
+My simple tests provide nothing more than regression assurance, not actual validation of the data integrity.

 To run the unit tests from within RStudio, your working directory must be the top-level of this project, then source the `run_tests.R` script.
 For example: